zoolanders/documentation/02.extensions/zoocart/02.settings/08.taxes/docs.md

 In the Settings Taxes tab upper right corner is the **Tax Rules Manager** button, leading to the view where you can manage the rules.

+The tax rules will be applied with these specifications:

+- Country should always be set if that tax is applied to a country or any city / state / zip of that country
+- Whenever a tax rule for a state / zip / city is created, be sure to create also the fallback rule for its country, that will be used when a matching city / state / zip code is not found.

 ![Tax Rules Manager](taxes-rules.png)

 | Field       | Description |